asimpletune/typescript-email-parser/README.md

 # RFC5322 Email Parser (typescript)

-Parse emails into typed objects, according to the [RFC5322](https://datatracker.ietf.org/doc/html/rfc5322#section-4.1) specification.
-Great for Typescript!
+Parse emails into typed objects, that can be used in your typescript code.
+Parsing is done according to the [RFC5322](https://datatracker.ietf.org/doc/html/rfc5322#section-4.1) specification.
+[Github](https://github.com/asimpletune/rfc5322-email-parser_ts) | [npm](https://www.npmjs.com/package/typescript-email-parser?activeTab=readme)

 Table of Contents:
 <!-- TOC -->